 #9 ~ Shut Up And Kiss Me ~ Mary Chapin Carpenter

 This singer started off with a bang in '89, with original, emotional releases.
 Her first album was delirious.
 Even 1991's Down At The Twist And Shout stirred a sense of abandon.
 Then at some point fame seemed to jade her.
 This track may have been her swan song, at least at the top of the charts.
 I get it.
 It's a craggy mountain to topple from.
 Only the best can top themselves.
 Mary CC didn't do it here.
-It may be that it suffers by comparison to her meatier songs and even her "fun" songs, like Down At The Twist And Shout and The Bug.
+It may be that it suffers by comparison to her meatier songs and even her "fun" songs, like The Bug.
 She still has the discordant piano kicking it off, and her songwriting chops are intact, but the song itself is a feather.